-The Bellingen Fine Music Festival’s acclaimed Music-By-Youth Project provides the opportunity for local music students of all ages to interact, learn and work with professional musicians and give public performances.
+The Bellingen Fine Music Festival’s acclaimed Music-By-Youth Project provides the opportunity for local primary and high school music students to interact, learn and work with professional musicians and have public performances.
 The project is funded by Camp Creative in memory of Peter Nance and by Festivals Australia of the Australian Government.
 Music-By-Youth is an outstanding success.
-Having the opportunity to work with outstanding ensembles such as the Acacia Quartet is an invaluable experience for the students involved.
+Having the opportunity to work with outstanding ensembles such as the Acacia Quartet has been an invaluable experience for the students involved.
 Those graduating have all done extremely well in music for the HSC.

 in memory of Peter Nance